narittt/icebreaker-maze/README.md

-# icebreakerMaze
+# icebreaker-maze
 Final project that I created for my Intro to CS class.

 # Background
-For the project, I wanted to implement a maze game to simulate the movement of an icebreaker ship through the Arctic Ocean.
-The main concepts that I implemented are inheritance, recursion, and use of the Zelle graphics package created by John Zelle in the book "Python Programming: An Introduction to Computer Science."
-To find the path, I implemented a basic wavefront algorithm that used a 2D array based map to navigate through the obstacles.
+Simulates the movement of an icebreaker ship through the Arctic Ocean.
+Relies on the Zelle graphics package for visualization.
+Finds the optimal path via a wavefront algorithm based on a 2d array map to navigate through the obstacles.

 # How it works